 Resubmissions Using the HVE Point Value Estimate

 If you resubmit a transaction, keep in mind the following:

-- The HVE point value estimate, FSD, confidence score and HVE variance will be included on the Loan Prospector Feedback Certificate.
+- The HVE point value estimate, FSD, confidence score and HVE variance will be included on the Loan Product Advisor Feedback Certificate.

 - The HVE database is updated monthly.
 As a result, the HVE point value estimate may change after resubmission if the HVE data has been updated.
 The HVE variance may also change if the HVE point value estimate changes.

 - The HVE variance may change when the appraisal value is initially submitted because the appraised value will be used in place of the estimated value in the calculation of the HVE variance.
 Any subsequent changes to the appraisal value will result in the HVE variance being recalculated.